Benndot/Connect-X-Pygame/ReadMe.md

 are also found throughout the game outside the menu in various spots for convenience.

 The core game so far only consists of a board of interactive cells.
-The cells will change color when hovered over, and will gain the player's symbol when clicked, however the game logic has not been inserted yet so there's no winning, losing or tying.
+The cells will change color when hovered over, and will gain the player's symbol when clicked (if it is the user's turn).
+A turn system between the user and a randomly selecting computer opponent is fully implemented.
+Currently, only the tie scenario is implemented.

+A simple post-game screen has been added in the case of a tie, but it is also under construction and lacking features that it's intended to eventually have.

 ### TODO

 Win/Loss checks

+Create a pause between win/loss/tie move and the user being brought the post-game screen

 Polish/complete the pre-game / rules display screen, particularly the "no" option